 Another 'scudnado' look-alike over Teays Valley Road.
 Around here the terrain and trees usually hide what's close to the ground, as in this case (which was nothing).
 Again, no rotation here, and this feature was on the northwest side of the storm.

 Update 1:29PM Sunday: Redevelopment is under way to the west thanks to heating and cold air aloft.

-Update 12:09PM Sunday: So far an expedition of dying storms and technical difficulties.
+Update 12:09PM Sunday: So far a chase of dying storms and technical difficulties.
 The Spotter Network client crashes on my older laptop, which needs the GPS for WxWorx.
 So no GPS data for now.
 The Cradlepoint access router also reset itself, and I don't have the manual to get the default password for it.
 So, only plug-in internet is available, limiting access to one computer anyway.
 So only the Event Cam is running now.